wmde/wikibase-release-pipeline/development/images/wbs-tools/docs/README.md

 - Remote installs discover the highest stable `wbs@MAJOR.MINOR.PATCH` tag and clone it to `~/wikibase-suite`.
 Set `WBS_DIR` to use a custom checkout path.
 - Normal installations pull the compatible WBS tools major selected by the installation scripts, currently `wikibase/wbs-tools:1`.
 Set `WBS_TOOLS_IMAGE` to test a different published image.
 - Source installations requested with `--from-source` use `wikibase/wbs-tools:latest` and `development/docker-compose.local-images.yml`; `.wbs/local-images` records the product-image selection.
-- Installer development requested with `--installer-dev` builds and uses `wikibase/wbs-tools:latest` without changing the product-image selection.
+- `wbs-dev installer-dev web` builds and uses the local `latest` images for that development session without changing the checkout's persistent product-image selection.
 - The installer web server runs on port `8888` for browser UI installations.
 - For non-localhost web installs, the installer tries to obtain a Let's Encrypt certificate on port `80`.
 If that fails, it falls back to a self-signed certificate and the browser will warn.
 - If `docker-compose.local.yml` exists in the Wikibase Suite directory, it is merged automatically.